learn-co-curriculum/ruby-rails-testing/README.md

 towards a reliable code base.

 A model spec tests specifically for three primary pieces of information:
-* `create` method, when passed valid attributes, is valid
+* The `create` method is valid when passed valid attributes
 * Validations fail when when passed invalid attributes
 * Class and instance methods perform as expected